Lloyd and Susanne Rudolph Field Research Awards

 University of Chicago graduate students (MA or PhD) in the Division of the Social Sciences are eligible.

 CISSR seeks to support graduate students' independent research on international, transnational, and global questions.
 Applicants can familiarize themselves with CISSR's mission and scope through our website and bi-weekly digest.
 A list of previous field-grant awardees and their projects can be found here.

 CISSR will provide graduate students with up to $5,000 for fieldwork expenses.

-- A 2-3-page project proposal outlining the research question(s), research design, importance of the trip to the project, likely field sites and data sources, and student qualifications to undertake the trip (i.e. language competence, contacts in the field, etc.)
+- A 2-3-page project narrative (maximum 2000 words).
+Outline the research question(s), research design, importance of the trip to the project, likely field sites and data sources, and qualifications to undertake the trip (i.e. language competence, contacts in the field, etc.)

 - An annotated budget with estimates of spending for each type of funding

 - You will need to submit contact information for a faculty sponsor as part of the application process.
 No letter of recommendation is required, but students must identify a member of the faculty who is familiar with the work and can speak to the feasibility and promise of the proposed project. https://goforward.uchicago.edu/travel/.

 Applicants proposing research that involves fieldwork and/or interactions with human participants must have an approved Research Resumption Plan (RRP).
 Please find relevant guidance and the RRP template.
 If research requires travel, you must also secure a travel waiver: https://goforward.uchicago.edu/travel/.
 CISSR will only ask for the travel form and a Research Resumption Plan (RRP) if you are awarded a grant.
 They are not required to apply for a grant.

 Researchers are responsible for submitting updated IRB protocols for approval, as appropriate.
 Please contact Katie Kinzler (firstname.lastname@example.org) or Cate Goebel (email@example.com) with any questions about RRP and the IRB.